 + Dear Handmade Life

 Nicole and Delilah are the creators of an amazing annual conference – Craftcation!
-After dreaming of going to this conference for a couple of years, I finally attended in 2017, and I can genuinely say it changed my life.
+After dreaming of going to this conference for a couple of years, I finally attended for the first time in 2017, and have been three times now.
+I can genuinely say it changed my life.
 Similar to the focus of Craftcation, this podcast focuses on building creative businesses.

 + Elise Gets Crafty